nsheth12/canetis/README.md

 # Canetis

+Canetis is a recursive forced aligner built on Gentle.
+It gives, for each word in the transcript of an audio file, the timestamp at which it was said in the audio.

-Canetis is a recursive forced aligner built on the Gentle forced aligner.
-On particularly long and/or noisy audio files, small errors can accumulate within forced aligners such as Gentle, leading to lower alignment rates.
+There are many other excellent forced aligners out there, including Gentle, which Canetis is built on.
+However, on particularly long and/or noisy audio files, small errors can accumulate within standard forced aligners, leading to lower alignment rates.
 In order to resolve this issue, our aligner implements the recursive algorithm described by Moreno et al. in the paper [“A Recursive Algorithm for the Forced Alignment of Very Long Audio Segments”](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf).
 We have found Canetis's performance to be noticeably improved compared to standard aligners such as Gentle, and we hope you find it useful!